What is the OCT?

 “The OCT is an excellent way to visualize the different layers of the retina and optic nerve in a living eye.
 Previous to these amazing technologies we were only able to see this view of an eye with tissue sections after the patient was deceased or if the eye was removed.
 The OCT allows us to diagnose and manage various eye problems like glaucoma and macular degeneration with greater accuracy and sensitivity.” – Dr. Dan Siapco

 The best description I’ve heard for how the OCT functions is that it’s like an ultrasound, except it uses laser light* – instead of sound waves – to map the shape of the retina and optic nerve.
-It’s not destructive to tissue; a camera-like device directs the waves of light, which bounce back with an accurate 3-D picture.
+It’s non-invasive and not destructive to tissue; a camera-like device directs the waves of light, which bounce back with an accurate 3-D picture.

 The OCT and your eye health